Ethiopia

 RISK ASSESSMENT:

-• Ongoing and unresolved tensions following the conflict, threatening the fragile peace process.
+• Ongoing and unresolved tensions following conflict, threatening the fragile peace process.

-• Policy or practice of impunity for – or tolerance of – serious violations of international humanitarian and human rights law, atrocity crimes or their incitement.
+• Policy or practice of impunity for – or tolerance of – serious violations of international human rights and humanitarian law, atrocity crimes or their incitement.

-• Unresolved inter-communal tensions and the ENDF’s attacks on associated ethnic-based militias – many of whom are fighting for autonomy of their group.
+• Unresolved inter-communal tensions and the ENDF’s attacks on associated ethnic-based militias.

 • Inflammatory rhetoric, propaganda campaigns or hate speech by political figures to capitalize on the politicization of ethnic identity.